smaremanda/add-in-docs/reference/shared/projectdocument/addhandlerasync-method.md

 ## Example

-The following code example uses  **addHandlerAsync** to add an event handler for the[ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event.
+The following code example uses  **addHandlerAsync** to add an event handler for the [ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event.

 When the active view changes, the handler checks the view type.
 It enables a button if the view is a resource view and disables the button if it isn't a resource view.
 Choosing the button gets the GUID of the selected resource and displays it in the add-in.